-As a central agency and the State’s financial and economic manager, Treasury provides leadership to other Queensland Government agencies.
+As a central agency and the State’s financial and economic manager, Queensland Treasury and Trade provides leadership to other Queensland Government agencies.

-Accountable to the Treasurer, Under Treasurer Helen Gluer sets the direction for Treasury.
-She is supported by Deputy Under Treasurers Alex Beavers and Ken Sedgwick, the Portfolio Management Group, committees and portfolio office executive management teams.
+Accountable to the Treasurer, Under Treasurer Mark Gray sets the direction for the department.
+He is supported by Deputy Under Treasurers Alex Beavers and Liam Gordon, the Executive Management Team and various committees.

-The Portfolio Management Group comprises the heads of each portfolio office and focuses on Treasury’s performance.
-Its main role is corporate governance and developing the department’s capability priorities, which support our corporate planning process.
+EMT's main role is corporate governance and developing the department’s capability priorities, which support its corporate planning process.
 The group also determines operational policy and strategies to identify and manage key areas of risk and portfolio-wide issues.

 Planning and resourcing

-All of Treasury’s planning activities are directed towards achieving Queensland Government priorities and community stakeholder needs, and are based on an outcomes framework.
+All of Queensland Treasury and Trade’s planning activities are directed towards achieving Queensland Government priorities and community stakeholder needs, and are based on an outcomes framework.
 These outcomes are based on the links identified in the Charter of Fiscal Responsibility.

-The flow chart below shows the planning and reporting activities of Treasury and the links between them.
+The flow chart below shows the planning and reporting activities of the department and the links between them.

-To ensure outcomes are achieved, each office develops an output plan which details its vision, mission, strategic business priorities, capability priorities and performance measures.
+To ensure outcomes are achieved, each business area develops an output plan which details its vision, mission, strategic business priorities, capability priorities and performance measures.

-The capability priorities detail the resources, competencies and infrastructure needed to support the portfolio office so it can achieve its strategic business priorities and contribute to Treasury outputs.
+The capability priorities detail the resources, competencies and infrastructure needed to support the portfolio office so it can achieve its strategic business priorities and contribute to the department's outputs.

-Treasury resources are allocated to deliver the strategic business priorities identified during planning.
-A Service Delivery Statement is prepared to detail Treasury’s budget, performance and future objectives.
+Queensland Treasury and Trade resources are allocated to deliver the strategic business priorities identified during planning.
+A Service Delivery Statement is prepared to detail the department's budget, performance and future objectives.

-As a Queensland Government agency, Treasury bases its decisions on planning, resource allocation and management, monitoring and performance on the Queensland Government’s financial management framework.
+As a Queensland Government agency, Queensland Treasury and Trade bases its decisions on planning, resource allocation and management, monitoring and performance on the Queensland Government’s financial management framework.

-Our performance is monitored externally through the Parliamentary Estimates Committee process and internally through the Portfolio Management Group.
+The department's performance is monitored externally through the Parliamentary Estimates Committee process and internally through the Executive Management Team.

-Treasury is accountable to the Treasurer who reports on our performance against our Service Delivery Statement through the Parliamentary Estimates Committee process.
+Queensland Treasury and Trade is accountable to the Treasurer who reports on the department's performance against its Service Delivery Statement through the Parliamentary Estimates Committee process.
 In addition to the Parliamentary process, quarterly performance reports are also prepared for the Government.